v6d-io/v6d/docs/notes/getting-started.rst

      16

-To further understand the implementation of the driver ``open``, and the underlying registration mechanism for drivers in vineyard, see :ref:`divein-driver-label`.
+To further understand the implementation of the driver ``open``, and the underlying registration mechanism for drivers in vineyard, see also :ref:`divein-driver-label`.